Affiliate links on Android Authority may earn us a commission. Learn more.

 The Ricoh GR line dates back to the days of film and has been on the market for over 20 years.
 It is known for taking quality images from a compact body, and the latest iteration is no exception.

 The Ricoh GR III packs quite a bit in that small body.
 It has a 24.2MP APS-C sensor, a powerful GR Engine 6 processor, and a 28mm f/2.8 lens.
 Other features include a 3-inch touchscreen, a magnesium body, a hybrid autofocus system, and 1080p video recording.
-Its fixed lens makes it less versatile, but the photos it takes are worth the $899.95 price tag.
+Its fixed lens makes it less versatile, but the photos it takes are worth the high price tag.

-Leica is known for its great lenses, which are featured in phones and cameras from other manufacturers.
+Leica is known for its great lenses, which are widely featured in phones and cameras from other manufacturers.
 Their own cameras are just as impressive, offering great build quality, unique designs (reminiscent of retro cameras), and superb image quality.
-They are also very expensive, but you are paying for some of the best and most gorgeous camera equipment there is.
+Leica cameras are also very expensive, but you are paying for some of the best and most gorgeous camera equipment there is.